-Boot Camp: During the first week of the program, participating students attend a preparatory lab training course called the Boot Camp.
+Stem Cell Boot Camp: During the first week of the program, participating students attend a preparatory lab training course called the Stem Cell Boot Camp.
 Held at Pathways to Stem Cell Science in our biotech industry training facility, this course provides hands-on training in essential bioscience techniques such as laboratory safety, pipetting, cell culture, stem cell culture, molecular biology, flow cytometry and microscopy.

-Research Internship: After completing introductory training, students join the laboratory of an academic, medical or industry scientists where they contribute to an professional research project, broadly related to stem cells and regenerative medicine.
+Research Internship: After completing introductory training, students join the laboratory of an academic, medical or industry scientists where they contribute to a professional research project, broadly related to stem cells and regenerative medicine.
 Pathways to Stem Cell Science is the only science education providers to place students in academic, medical and biotech industry laboratories.
 Research placements are available throughout California and New York.

 Colloquium and Graduation: The Stem Cell Research Internship Program culminates on the last day with a poster presentation and graduation ceremony at our annual Colloquium.
 This annual event is open to the public and includes a poster presentation during which students showcase their work to friends, family and local scientists.